natebosch/vim-lsc/README.md

 ### Jump to definition

-While the cursor is on any identifier call `LSClientGoToDefinition` to jump to the location of the definition.
+While the cursor is on any identifier call `LSClientGoToDefinition` (`<C-]>` if using the default mappings) to jump to the location of the definition.
 If the cursor moves before the server responds the response will be ignored.

 ### Find references

-While the cursor is on any identifier call `LSClientFindReferences` to populate the quickfix list with usage locations.
+While the cursor is on any identifier call `LSClientFindReferences` (`gr` if using the default mappings) to populate the quickfix list with usage locations.

 ### Hover

-While the cursor is on any identifier call `LSClientShowHover` to request hover text and show it in a preview window.
+While the cursor is on any identifier call `LSClientShowHover` (`K` if using the default mappings) to request hover text and show it in a preview window.